Outcomes4Me Secures $21M in Funding Learn more >>

 With so much information available online, it’s essential to focus on credible, evidence-based sources.
 Your risk group is determined by specific, measurable factors, including your PSA level, Gleason score, and tumor stage.
 Medical experts use this data to recommend treatments with the highest probability of success based on established clinical guidelines.
 You can use a tool like the Outcomes4Me app to access personalized treatment options based on expert guidelines tailored to your specific diagnosis, helping you prepare for discussions with your doctor and feel more confident in your decisions.

-Know your monitoring plan
+Understanding your long-term monitoring plan

 Your risk group doesn’t just influence your initial treatment—it also shapes your long-term monitoring plan.
 According to the Prostate Cancer Foundation, cancers in higher-risk groups are more likely to have spread and may require more than one type of treatment, which also means follow-up care will be different.
 For low-risk groups, monitoring may involve regular PSA tests and check-ins.
 For higher-risk groups, it could include more frequent scans and appointments.
 Understanding your follow-up plan from the start helps set clear expectations and ensures you and your team are proactively managing your health for years to come.